chainstack/docs/docs/platform/view-node-resources-allocation.md

 * Node — the CPU, memory, and storage allocated to your Solana node.

+Harmony:

+* Node — the CPU, memory, and storage allocated to your Harmony node.

+StarkNet:

+* Node — the CPU, memory, and storage allocated to your StarkNet node.

 Tezos:

 * Node — the CPU, memory, and storage allocated to your Tezos node.